Every couple wants their wedding day to be a fairy tale, so why not celebrate your marriage in a castle?

 5. Leeds Castle – Kent

 Surrounded by 500 acres of parkland, immaculate gardens and even a moat, the venue can cater for up to 200 guests, with larger parties hosted in a marquee on the Cedar Lawn.

 There are 42 elaborately decorated bedrooms, an onsite florist, butler and spectacular caterers to make your planning as stress-free (and delicious) as possible.

 6. Leez Priory – Essex

 This Tudor mansion is a venue fit for royalty!
-Located in Essex, there are seven licensed settings within the 40 acres including the Great Tower and the Great Hall, giving you plenty of choice.
+Located in Essex, there are seven licensed settings within the 40 acres including the Great Tower and the Great Hall, giving you plenty of choices.

 If you’re marrying in the summer, there is a picture-perfect inner courtyard with a croquet lawn, while winter weddings will see you gather around roaring log fires.

-There are 15 bedrooms onsite including the spectacular bridal suite, complete with four-poster bed and a Jacuzzi bath.
+There are 15 bedrooms on-site including the spectacular bridal suite, complete with a four-poster bed and a Jacuzzi bath.

 7. Pendennis Castle – Cornwall